ceph/ceph/doc/cephfs/fs-volumes.rst

 * **query** the current state of a set by id or all active sets or all known sets
 * **cancel all** active sets in case an immediate resume of IO is required.

-The operations listed above are non-blocking: they perform the intended modification if it's applicable and get back with an up to date version of the target set, whether the operation was successful or not.
+The operations listed above are non-blocking: they attempt the intended modification and return with an up to date version of the target set, whether the operation was successful or not.
 The set may change states as a result of the modification, and the version that's returned in the response is guaranteed to be in a state consistent with this and potentialy other successful operations from the same control loop batch.